jdduke/three_cpp/README.md

 three.cpp is optionally header-only; you can simply drop the "three" folder in your project and get started, or you can compile it into a static and/or dynamic library.
+For most kinds of development you will want to use three.cpp as a library; header-only compiles are prohibitively expensive for any kind of dynamic code base.
 The design is similar to that found in [Boost Asio](http://www.boost.org/doc/libs/1_51_0/doc/html/boost_asio.html).

 ### Setup ###